 Unlike typical diets, the goals of this approach are to:

-- Increase trust in the body’s ability to look after itself
+- Explore the body’s ability to look after itself

 - Increase trust in food to nourish our bodies

-- Increase trust in our body’s appetite signals (hunger, fullness, satisfaction)
+- Explore our body’s appetite signals (hunger, fullness, satisfaction)

 - Decrease guilt around food and encourage a neutral view of all foods (no foods are good or bad)